Tense Moment: Pistol-Packing Out-Of-State Probationer Busted By Cliffside Park PD

 Moments later, the Malibu raced down Gorge Road before stopping near the Edgewater police station across from the entrance to Old River Road, Capano said.

-Ciardullo then sped off again before finally pulling over for Special Police Officer 2 Julio Perez, he said.
+Ciardullo then sped off again before finally pulling over for Officer Julio Perez, he said.

 Ciardullo mumbled something as he got out of the car, after which Perez asked whether he was carrying any contraband, the deputy chief said.